-- 7.2.4.6 An object situated on a runway strip which may endanger aeroplanes shall be regarded as an obstacle and shall be removed. - 7.2.4.7 No fixed object, other than visual aids required for air navigation or those required for aircraft safety purposes and which must be sited on the runway strip, and satisfying the relevant frangibility requirement in Chapter 9 of this Manual, shall be permitted on a runway strip: - within 77.5 m of the runway centre line of a precision approach runway category I, II or III where the code number is 4 and the code letter is F; or - b) within 60 m of the runway centre line of a precision approach runway category I, II or III where the code number is 3 or 4; or - c) within 45 m of the runway centre line of a precision approach runway category I where the code number is 1 or 2.
+- Note 2.- Where open-air or covered storm water conveyances are installed, consideration will have to be given to ensure that their structure does not extend above the surrounding ground so as not to be considered an obstacle.
+See also Note 1 to 7.2.4.16. - Note 3.
+Particular attention needs to be given to the design and maintenance of an open-air storm water conveyance in order to prevent wildlife attraction, notably birds.
+If needed, it can be covered by a net.
+Guidance on Wildlife Control and Reduction can be found in the Airport Services Manual (Doc 9137), Part 3. - 7.2.4.7 No fixed object, other than visual aids required for air navigation or those required for aircraft safety purposes and which must be sited on the runway strip, and satisfying the relevant frangibility requirement in Chapter 9 of this Manual, shall be permitted on a runway strip: - a) within 77.5 m of the runway centre line of a precision approach runway category I, II or III where the code number is 4 and the code letter is F; or - b) within 60 m of the runway centre line of a precision approach runway category I, II or III where the code number is 3 or 4; or - c) within 45 m of the runway centre line of a precision approach runway category I where the code number is 1 or 2.